 Fall Flowers in Vintage Coffee Posts

 The beauty of a floral mix is that you can select the colors and silhouettes that most suit your preferences.
 Unlike a cluster of leaves, you can play with the palette to communicate autumn, but alter it just a bit to take advantage of subtleties in hue.
-So the blush pink dahlias in my enamel pots, above, soften the look and fit with my taste.
+So the blush pink roses in my enamel pots, above, soften the look and fit with my taste.

 You can also mix several varieties in one bouquet or separate them into groupings as I’ve done in my vignette.
 In either case, a range of heights and textures adds interest to the display.